 by Michele Preisendorf with Angela Eschler

 Writers love quotes, songs, and funny or inspirational images.
 What word-nerd doesn’t?
 We tape them on our mirrors, dashboards, and walls and post them to our websites.
 We like them to set the tone for our novels, start our nonfiction chapters off with inspiration and insight, and add authority to our own ideas.
 But many writers are never quite sure what’s safe to quote—how much, and in what contexts?
 Are there instances when you can safely borrow material that belongs to someone else without infringing on their copyright?
 And what happens if you do—accidentally, of course—infringe on someone’s copyright?

-While you should always seek official legal counsel (from an expert in intellectual property law) before you use quotes, scenes, songs, etc., in any of your for-profit/for-fundraising works, we can give you a simplified answer to the basic questions above and where you need to start looking to make sure you’re square with the law.
+While you should always seek official legal counsel (from an expert in intellectual property law) before you use quotes, scenes, songs, images, etc., in any of your for-profit/for-fundraising works, we can give you a simplified answer to the basic questions above and where you need to start looking to make sure you’re square with the law.
 There’s even new software out there to help you determine if your quoted material is likely to fall under fair use or not.
 If you’re still unsure about what you can fairly use after reading this article, the best practice is to follow the old adages, “better safe than sorry” and “when in doubt, go without,” as evidenced by the myriad court cases that have come about when folks thought that they were doing it right.
 (Or you can call in a favor or write a check to that local lawyer and get the nitty-gritty answers to your questions.)

 The doctrine of fair use addresses what can be copied: You can copy material to your heart’s content if it’s general public domain.
 This basically refers to material that is “outdated.”
 Any work published before 1923 is free game, and any work after 1967 for which the copyright was not renewed is also free game.
 And some authors/artists have published works they want to share, which they have declared as public domain.

 Outside of public domain, you can’t use others’ ideas as the crux of your own argument in nonfiction, but only as support, and it’s smart to avoid using more than a few lines (and, if you’re worried, get permission even then).
 In many cases, the copyright holder is happy to have their work shared more broadly and will grant permission with no strings attached.
-Just be aware that if you’re producing a for-profit work, you’re at risk of someone’s right to sue if you have no permission to use the quoted material.
+Just be aware that if you’re producing a for-profit work, you’re at risk of someone’s right to sue if you have no permission to use the quoted material/IP.
 Here is a handy reference defining public domain in its many arenas.
 And a critical resource for parsing out everything copyright related—for writers—is The Copyright Handbook by Stephen Fishman, JD.

 When Fair Use Is Fair to Use